1wheel/roadtolarissa/source/_posts/2022-02-07-box-office-hits.md

 <link rel='stylesheet' type='text/css' href='style.css'>

+> “Spider-Man: No Way Home” collected $260 million in the United States and Canada on its opening weekend.
+Total ticket sales for the two countries totaled $283 million, according to Comscore.
+That means “No Way Home” made up 92 percent of the market.
+“Nightmare Alley,” which was released on the same weekend, played to virtually empty auditoriums.
+It took in $2.7 million.

 ### Top Grossing Movie's Percentage of Weekly Box Office
 <div class='year-scatter'></div>

 ### Yearly distribution of box office receipts by year

 <div class='year-distribution'></div>

+2021 was the first time since 1985 that that top five grossing movies took more than a quarter of the year's total box office.

 ### Percentage of movie's total gross earned in its best week

 <div class='best-week-scatter'></div>